jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Phantom Communists and Fascists

-The frontline is Nicolo Machiavelli's "effectual truth".
+The frontline is Nicolo Machiavelli's "effectual truth."
 Machiavelli came from a poor family, whose father gave him many books from the recent printing press.
 Machiavelli was the first philosoper to get to read lots of different philosophy and history books, and he noticed trends.
 He told superstitious Europeans, they didn't need to put their faith in God, because we can keep looking for trends, master them, and start to overcome problems like hunger, disease, and all that.

 Soon later Galileo, Francis Bacon, and lots of other people, read this insight, and invented the Scientific Method, which systemized looking for "effectual truth" by simply testing Nature with instruments, and discovering the truth, not inventing it with reason.
 Hence it's the "point of contact" between a tool and it's use is an experiment.
 Thus the truth of the experiment is our guide, not the rules of the social heirarchy.